Sino Harbour : VOLUNTARY ANNOUNCEMENT-INCREASE IN SHAREHOLDINGS BY A SUBSTANTIAL SHAREHOLDER

 The board of directors of the Company (the "Board") was informed by Mr. Wong that, he has acquired an

-aggregate of 408,000 ordinary shares of the Company in the open market at an average price of approximately HK$0.147 per share on 10 February 2020.
+aggregate of 994,000 ordinary shares of the Company in the open market at an average price of approximately HK$0.156 per share on 14 February 2020.

 Shareholders and investors are reminded to exercise caution when dealing in the securities of the Company.